strangiato/blog-posts/deploy-helm-charts-with-argocd/README.md

 > Tip
 >
 > As of OpenShift GitOps v1.8, you are only able to select a values.yaml packaged in the Helm Repo.
-In future releases, Argo will support utilizing a values.yaml file located in a different git repository.
+In future releases, Argo will support utilizing a `values.yaml` file located in a different git repository.

 ### Advantages

-Deploying a chart directly from a Helm Repo is the simplest and most straight forward method for deploying a Helm chart in ArgoCD.
+Deploying a chart directly from a Helm Repo provides a simple and intuitive user experience when utilizing the UI for deploying the chart.
+The UI's auto-population of the default parameters helps to expose configurable options to the end users and avoid any mistakes such as misspelled parameter names.

 ### Disadvantages

-Deploying a chart directly from a Helm Repo provides the least native Helm experience and can be the most challenging option when troubleshooting.
-Since the chart details and values settings are imbedded in the Argo Application object, it can be difficult to render the chart locally using `helm template`.
+This option makes it challenging to troubleshoot or render a helm chart from a development machine with the `helm template` command.
+Any parameters that are populated in the UI are added into the Argo Application object which can be manually duplicated on the command line when running `helm template`.
+The future option to add a `values.yaml` file from a separate git repo does greatly improve the ability to render the chart locally, but it can leave the `values.yaml` file orphaned in the git repo without any additional context, such as the chart repo, name, and version.

 ### Other Considerations

-This option is best for deploying charts that are well maintained, documented and require minimal troubleshooting.
-The challenge of
+Deploying the chart directly from a Helm Repo is best for deploying charts that are well maintained, documented and require minimal troubleshooting.
+This option is great for rapid deployment/prototyping of charts or "set it and forget it" deployments.

+The challenges of rendering the chart locally can make this option especially challenging when developing custom charts.

 ## Argo App Pointing at a Chart in a Git Repo